BUILTNYU/EVQUARIUM/README.md

 OUTPUT DATA: queue delay and utilization ratio at each charging station under equilibrium, allocation of EV charging visits from each zone to each charging station under equilibrium

+The files include:
+- "EV Assignment Tool (Example and Instructions) - 20230328.ipynb": the tool and tutorial
+- "Example input files": input files for the example in the tutorial
+- "M-D-C approximation": simulation results to show the accuracy of M-D-C approximation we adopt
+- "NYU Open Source license.pdf": license file

 For more details, please refer to the following paper:

 Liu, B., Pantelidis, T. P., Tam, S., & Chow, J. Y. (2022).
 An electric vehicle charging station access equilibrium model with M/D/C queueing.
 International Journal of Sustainable Transportation, 1-17.